oxfordcontrol/Clarabel.rs/README.md

 Julia compat updates:
 ---------------------

+Coneset should be removed in favor of compositecone.
+Also need to get rid of ConicVector.

 Removed data as an argument to aff/combined RHS calcs.
 Removed a few other unused params for other top level functions (settings?
 Should have written it down.)